 How do I breastfeed my baby?

 Breastfeeding is not like bottle-feeding where just the teat goes into the baby’s mouth.
 With breastfeeding the baby needs a big mouthful of breast and the nipple ends up right at the back of the baby’s mouth.
-Here is a guide of how to do it!

 Where should my nipple be during breastfeeding?

 If you use your own tongue to feel the roof of your mouth you will find a soft squishy bit right at the back.
 This is where the nipple should be in your baby’s mouth and not on the hard palate where it can get sore.
 It’s quite a long way back.
 The baby has to have a slightly off-centre mouthful (more breast tissue below the nipple than above), so that the nipple can get to that nice soft cushion at the back.
-This means your nipple only just slips underneath your baby’s top lip and her bottom lip is at a distance away from it, so she can take a big mouthful of breast.
+This means your nipple only just slips underneath your baby’s top lip and their bottom lip is at a distance away from it, so they can take a big mouthful of breast.

 How should I hold my baby during the breastfeed?